Mariano Monllor

-Mariano Monllor (born 28 February 1989) is an Argentine professional footballer who plays as a goalkeeper for Defensores de Belgrano.
+Mariano Monllor (born 28 February 1989) is an Argentine professional footballer who plays as a goalkeeper for Los Andes.

 Career

 Monllor had a stint in the youth of Vélez Sarsfield.
 He began featuring for Primera C Metropolitana side Liniers from 2010, making ninety-seven appearances.
 He also scored for the club, netting a late free-kick in a draw with Dock Sud in October 2013.
 Monllor went on to join Dock Sud in the succeeding January.
 He featured sixty-seven times for them in three campaigns, as they secured a promotion play-off spot in the latter two seasons.
 In January 2016, Monllor switched tier four for Primera B Metropolitana by agreeing terms with Acassuso.
 He made his bow on 17 December versus Atlanta, replacing Julio Salvá on forty-one minutes.

 July 2018 saw Monllor join Barracas Central of Primera B Metropolitana.
 In January 2022, Monllor moved to Defensores de Belgrano.